-By Daniel Kirk.
-Last Updated 8th August 2022.
+By Stephen Kane.
+Last Updated 28th April 2023.
 Welcome to our guide to shoulder injury claims.
 In this guide, we’ll discuss the potential settlement value of a shoulder injury claim.
 We’ll also provide information on using a shoulder injury compensation calculator and why they would not be able to give you an accurate sum for rotator cuff tear compensation.
 This guide could prove useful to you if you’re considering claiming compensation for a shoulder injury, including whiplash.

 When a shoulder is injured, there are a lot of things you’ll find you can no longer do – at least while it recovers.
 It’s also likely to be quite painful, and you might find it affects you more than you would have thought.